 But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.

-First, this Kibbles ‘n Bits product contains the controversial food moisturizer, propylene glycol.
+First, this food contains the controversial food moisturizer, propylene glycol.
 Propylene glycol has been banned by the FDA for use in making cat food.

-But it can still be found to this day in lower quality dog foods.
+But it can still be found in some lower quality dog foods.

 The Bottom Line

-Judging by its ingredients alone, Kibbles ‘n Bits appears to be a below-average dry dog food.
+Judging by its ingredients alone, Kibbles ‘n Bits looks like a below average dry dog food.